Fetal Alcohol Spectrum Disorder

 NCADD-RA is the Upstate New York affiliate of the National Organization on Fetal Alcohol Syndrome.

-For more information about Fetal Alcohol Spectrum Disorder, please contact Jennifer Faringer, NCADD-RA Director, at (585) 719-3480 or jfaringer@depaul.org .
+For more information about Fetal Alcohol Spectrum Disorders, please contact Jennifer Faringer, NCADD-RA Director, at (585) 719-3480 or jfaringer@depaul.org .